 Frankfurt International Airport is Germany’s main airport hub.
-It is owned and operated by public body Fraport.
+It is owned and operated by the public body Fraport.
 Deutsche Flugsicherung (DFS) is the authority responsible for the facility’s traffic control.

 Opened in January 2007, the Airport City Mall was fully redesigned and reopened in March 2010.
-The mall was modified and expanded to connect to major car parks, the regional train station and Terminal 1.
+The mall was modified and expanded to connect to major car parks, the regional train station, and Terminal 1.

 Terminal 1 expansion

 In October 2005, Fraport instigated a major expansion of Terminal 1 that raised the capacity of the main terminal by four million passengers a year.
-Both the arrivals and departures levels of Hall C were extended 40m eastwards to expand the floor space to 25,000m².
+Both the arrival and departure levels of Hall C were extended 40m eastwards to expand the floor space to 25,000m².
 This allowed 40 additional check-in counters to be added on two levels and four 90m baggage carousels, as well as 900m² for shopping facilities.

 Fraport spent €115m on the Hall C project, including €10m for the new baggage conveyor system and modernising the fire safety equipment in the adjoining terminal areas.

 Planning for this major project started in April 2003 and preliminary work began in July 2005, with the architectural design by Christoph Mäckler of Frankfurt.
 Completion of the building shell was achieved in mid-2006 and the inauguration took place in June 2007.
 Due to the extra capacity, the enlarged halls help to bridge capacity requirements until the planned Terminal 3 at the south of the airport is ready.